-Our Community Giving and Special Reserve programs represent our efforts in the communities and on the farms where we source our exceptional beans.
+Our community giving and Origin Direct programs represent our efforts in the communities and on the farms where we source our exceptional beans.
 From cancer-prevention programs to Kenyan Mums, we work to better life for everyone and everything.
 After all, life’s been looking out for us.

 CTC International is a non-profit organization working diligently in Kenyan communities to create solutions to community needs in five specific areas: education,environment, economy, health and community.
 Each area directly impacts the community as a whole and each is interrelated to the success of one another.

 Begun in 1990, EARTH is a private, international, non-profit university dedicated to education in the agricultural sciences and natural resources in order to contribute to sustainable development in the tropics by seeking a balance between agricultural production and environmental preservation.